 So my little bit of friendly advice is to make sure you’ve done all your research before you splash the cash!
 Even with the delivery charge, we would have paid about the same and Ant would have had his red patio.
 I do love the ones we’ve picked but I’d have been just as happy with the red ones.

-We haven’t decided exactly how the cooking area is going to be arranged on the new patio yet so we’re not sure what space is going to be left.
+We haven’t decided exactly how the cooking area is going to be arranged on the new patio yet so we’re not sure what space is going to be left for patio furniture.
 I don’t know if we’re going to have a table set with chairs and benches or a rattan sofa and chairs set with a little coffee table.